dominiksalvet/risc63/doc/registers.md

 ## Program Counter (`pc`)

 The `pc` register is also known as instruction pointer.
-It holds the address of the next instruction to be executed.
-If that instruction is not of a jump type, the value of this register is automatically incremented.
+It holds the address of the currently executing instruction.
+As long as that instruction is not a jump, the value of this register is automatically incrementing.

 The **reset value** of the `pc` register is `0x0`.